 Discover all Volotea destinations in our interactive map.

-Volotea will count on 34 aircraft this year between Airbus A319s and Boeing 717s.
+In 2019, Volotea operates its network with 36 aircraft, Boeing 717s and Airbus A319s.
 Both models are recognized for their comfort and reliability, with Volotea offering reclining seats in rows 5% wider than the average in airlines.
 Most of the flights scheduled in 2019 are expected to be operated by Airbus A319 aircraft.

 Additionally, the range of the A319 allows Volotea to operate longer routes and penetrate new markets.
 While the Boeing 717 has a range of 2,500km, the Airbus A319 reaches 3,500km.